 How Reverse Osmosis Works: A Complete Guide for Australian Homes (2026)

 If you’ve ever looked closely at your tap water — really looked — you might already suspect it’s carrying more than just H₂O.
 And you’d be right.
-Australian tap water, while generally safe by regulatory standards, routinely contains fluoride, chlorine byproducts, trace heavy metals, agricultural runoff, and in some regions, PFAS compounds that no water utility has a straightforward answer for.
-Reverse osmosis is the technology that removes virtually all of it.
-This guide explains exactly how reverse osmosis works, what it removes, how it compares to other filter types, and whether it makes sense for your household.
+Australian tap water, while generally safe by regulatory standards, routinely contains fluoride, chlorine byproducts, trace heavy metals, agricultural runoff, and in some regions, PFAS compounds.
+Reverse osmosis removes virtually all of it.
+In this guide — compiled through hands-on testing and our documented methodology — I explain exactly how reverse osmosis works, what it removes, how it compares to alternatives, and whether it makes sense for your home.

 What Is Reverse Osmosis?
 (The Science Explained)